solarslurpi/GrowBuddyV2/README.md

     - Uses a PID controller to return the number of seconds the humidifier should be turned on to get to the setpoint.
     - Controller that adjusts the humidity to ideal VPD ranges for the given growth stage the plants are in.
     - humidifier that is plumbed to be autofilled and responds to on/off requests from the Controller.
-# Actuator
-The __Actuator code__ turn on and off the humidifier.  _Note: This could be modified to actuate other devices, like a dehumidifier, heater, cooler, .._

 # Goals
 - Collect data for historical use.
 Not for adjustments.
 The VPD is "set and forget".
-If there is a problem, VPD

 # VPD Buddy

+# TODO

 # Managing Irrigation
 Another thing to dial in is irrigation.
 My strategy is to use Blumats.
 To dial in the opening/closing of the Blumat valve, the soil the Blumat system will irrigate needs to be at the ideal wetness.
 To do that, I'll calibrate some wifi enabled soil moisture sensors